sameds04/unity-neet-implementation/README.md

 This project is an implementation of the NEET algorithm, developed by Kenneth Stanley and Risto Miikkulainen, within Unity.

+This was my final year project for university (as you can see from some of the file names).

 ## Installation

 This is a Unity 6 project file with the default Library folder removed, therefore opening this folder in Unity 6 works fine.